QEF/SternheimerGW/test-suite/overview.md

 * obtain the frequency dependent spectral function for all bands
 * restart from previously calculated W

-Test case: sgw\_li
+Test case: gw\_li
 ------------------

 Evaluate the GW correction for Li using the direct solver, imaginary frequency integration, and a plasmon-pole model for W.

-The following SGW features are tested by this case
+The following SternheimerGW features are tested by this case

 * metallic system
 * evaluate the dielectric function on the imaginary axis